Minnesota Dragonfly

 Field Marks

-• Side of thorax tan and unmarked, black patches at base of wings
+• Black patches at base of wings

 • Subgenital plates are a small lip